claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 ### Simplify Parameters

-This option can be found under the "Modify" top menu.
+The Simplify Parameters option can be found under the "Modify" top menu.

-Reduces the number of nodes in a selection to smooth a curve, at the cost of precision.
+This function reduces the number of nodes in a selection to smooth a curve, at the cost of precision.
 The resulting curve may not match the original exactly.

 <video width="360" height="480" controls>
     <source src="/img/parameters/simplify-parameter-curve.mp4" type="video/mp4">